pagopa/pagopa-afm-calculator/integration-test/src/README.md

 ### Note

+Please, before starting the tests, remember to:
+1. if you are in local environment then create the issuerrange table;
+2. if you are in local environment then import test data from `./config/ISSUER_RANGE_for_test.csv` file into the issuerrange table;
+3. configure the subkey environment variable (for the local environment it can take on any value);
-Remember to start the Backend before start the tests.
+4. start the Backend.

-You can configure the host in `./config/.env.local` file.
+You can configure the host in `./config/.env.*` file.